Mariohungry6009/debup/README.md

 **debup** is a lightweight, zero-bloat CLI package manager for Debian and Ubuntu-based systems.
 Inspired by Android's **Obtainium**, it tracks, installs, and updates `.deb` packages directly from official **GitHub Releases**.

-No PPAs, no bloated sandboxes, no third-party repositories—just native `.deb` binaries fetched straight from upstream.
+No PPAs, no bloated sandboxes, no third-party repositories - just native `.deb` binaries fetched straight from upstream.

 ---